 Launch week itself went well and I racked up considerable sales.
 But when the Also Boughts finally kicked in (it takes around 50 sales on Amazon US, less elsewhere), I realized my mistake.

 My Also Boughts were filled with off-genre books!
 Amazon then proceeded to recommend me to all the wrong readers – those who read thrillers and romance.

 An impressive launch turned into a dead-cat bounce from which the book struggled to recover.
 A tough lesson to learn, but a valuable one.

 How To Protect Your Also Boughts

 Authors shouldn’t panic if Also Boughts get momentarily scrambled.
-It’s totally normal for Also Boughts to be a little all over the place for an update or two after your launch and they first appear, or for an update or two after a big spike in downloads, like you might see after a BookBub Featured Deal or a Freebooksy promotion.
+It’s totally normal for Also Boughts to be all over the place for an update or two after your launch.
+Or after a big spike in downloads, like you might see after a BookBub Featured Deal or a Freebooksy promotion.

-Fixing Also Boughts which are permanently scrambled can be very difficult because you basically need to organize a promotion even bigger than that which scrambled them in the first place.
+Fixing Also Boughts which are permanently scrambled can be very difficult.
+You need to organize a promotion even bigger than that which scrambled them in the first place.
 It’s much better to avoid that fate by being disciplined with your marketing.